 Here are some things to consider when implementing IME for Wear:

 TYPE_TEXT_VARIATION_PASSWORDin your IME.
-When your IME is in password mode, make sure that your keyboard is optimized for single key press (auto spelling correction, auto completion and gesture input are disabled).
-Most importantly, keyboard in password mode should support ASCII symbols regardless of the input language.
-For more details, see Specifying The Input Method Type.
+When your IME is in password mode, make sure that your keyboard is optimized for single key press, meaning that auto spelling correction, auto completion, and gesture input are disabled.
+Most importantly, the keyboard in password mode must support American Standard Code for Information Interchange (ASCII) symbols regardless of the input language.
+For more details, see Specify the input method type.

 - Provide a key for switching to the next input method.

 Android lets users switch between all IMEs supported by the platform.
 In your IME implementation, set the boolean

 true.
 This lets your IME support the switching mechanism so that apps can switch to the next platform-supported IME.
 To learn more about how to implement switching between IMEs, see Switching among IME subtypes.